-Limite d Assurance Reasonable Assurance 32L.
+- 32R.
 The assurance practitioner shall obtain an understanding of the entity's compliance framework and its key elements, the compliance requirements which are included in the scope of the engagement, and other engagement circumstances, and on the basis of that understanding, the assurance practitioner shall: (Ref: Para.
-A31- A33) 32R.
-The assurance practitioner shall obtain an understanding of the entity's compliance framework and its key elements, the compliance requirements which are included in the scope of the engagement, and other engagement circumstances, and on the basis of that understanding, the assurance practitioner shall: (Ref: Para.
-A31- A33) (a) For a direct engagement, consider whether the identification, selection or development of criteria is appropriate, and/or select or develop further suitable criteria; (a) For a direct engagement, consider whether the identification, selection or development of criteria is appropriate, and/or select or develop further suitable criteria; (b) For both attestation and direct engagements: (b) For both attestation and direct engagements: (i) Identify areas where the risks that may cause non-compliance with each of the compliance requirements to be concluded upon are likely to arise; and (i) Identify and assess the risks that may cause non-compliance with each of the compliance requirements to be concluded upon; and (ii) Respond to the risks identified in paragraph 32L(b)(i) and use as a basis for designing and performing assurance procedures. (ii) Respond to the risks identified in paragraph 32R(b)(i) and use as a basis for designing and performing assurance procedures; and (c) Obtain an understanding of the relevant internal controls over the compliance activity to meet the compliance requirements, evaluate the design of those controls and determine whether they have been implemented.
+A30-A32) - (a) For a direct engagement, consider whether the identification or, selection or development of criteria is appropriate, and/or select or develop further suitable criteria; - (b) For both attestation and direct engagements: - (i) Identify and assess the risks that may cause non-compliance with each of the compliance requirements to be concluded upon; and - (ii) Respond to the risks identified in paragraph 32R(b)(i) and use as a basis for designing and performing assurance procedures; and - (c) Obtain an understanding of the relevant internal controls over the compliance activity to meet the compliance requirements, evaluate the design of those controls and determine whether they have been implemented.